Capture your Lifestyle

 We can provide tips to ensure your home is ready for the 'shoot'.
 We work with vendors to ensure the lighting is right, furniture is well positioned and miscellaneous items are removed.
 To give buyers a good feel we highlight the exterior, kitchen, living areas, main bathroom, special features and any outdoor living areas.
 Shooting at twilight is becoming increasing popular to highlight the lifestyle that can be created both, inside your home, and in the outdoor living areas.

 At Mac-Access our workflow is principally based on Canon and Apple technologies.
-All our photography is shot with Canon 5Ds (Mark III and II) and Canon 'L' lenses.
+All our photography is shot with Canon 5Ds (Mark IV and III) and Canon 'L' lenses.
 Images are shot in both RAW and Jpeg formats and HDR (High Dynamic Range) techniques are used frequently in our work.
 Only natural and house lighting (interior and exterior) are used for all our real estate work.
 This allows us to take advantage of the ambient (natural and inside) lighting sources at the property and not use any additional flash lighting.

 First we take exposure bracketed photos to capture a large exposure range of the scene.
 This is done using a tripod.
 The exception to bracketing is when a RAW image is used for use a single-exposure HDR.
 This often works better outside, especially if it is windy.
 A single photo shot on high shutter speed will eliminate blurring in the trees and plants.